sreeise/graph-rs-sdk/graph-error/README.md

 # graph-error

-Various errors used to implement the Graph API and OAuth clients.
+Various errors used to for interacting with the Microsoft Graph API and OAuth clients.

+Part of the graph-rs-sdk project.

+- See the project on [Crates.io](https://crates.io/crates/graph-rs-sdk)
-See the project on [GitHub](https://github.com/sreeise/graph-rs).
+- See the project on [GitHub](https://github.com/sreeise/graph-rs)